 When our interaction with another person is unpleasant, it can lead to a build-up of negative feelings.
 Feelings like these may be linked with symptoms of an eating disorder.
 For example, people with bulimia nervosa may binge eat after an argument with a loved one, or they may eat when they feel lonely.
 The focus of interpersonal therapy is not on changing eating habits.
 Instead, IPT helps people build stronger and healthier relationships with others.
 As they begin to feel better about themselves and their relationships, the eating disorder symptoms improve for many people.

 Interpersonal therapy can be used with groups or individuals.

 Several types of therapies are effective in reducing symptoms in youth and adults with eating disorders.
 There has been research on all of the therapies listed above (CBT, CBT-E, FBT, DBT, and IPT).
 Other types of psychotherapy are also available, but there is less research on how effective some of them are in reducing eating disorder symptoms.

 These promising therapies include:

 - Cognitive Remediation Therapy (CRT).
 This approach helps people learn about their thinking styles, and can help people work on challenges with detail-focused thinking, multi-tasking, and flexibility.
 CRT appears to be most helpful when used in conjunction with other supports.

 - Emotion-Focused Family Therapy (EFFT) and emotion-focused skills training.
 This approach helps parents, caregivers, and individuals who are supporting an individual with an eating disorder.
 Emotion-focused approaches help parents and caregivers learn skills in identifying and validating emotions, emotion coaching, and relationship repair.

 If you are wondering which therapy would be the best fit for you, or for a loved one who is struggling with an eating disorder, it is best to meet with a mental health professional.

-- Families and Eating Disorders ( English )
+- Parents' and Caregivers' Guide to Eating Disorders ( English )